 Whether your injury can prevent you from performing your roles entirely depends on the type of injury you have sustained.

 All our workers’ compensation cases are handled on a contingency fee basis.
-We will agree on an appropriate percentage that will be paid out from the compensation awarded by the court.
+In Alabama, the appropriate percentage that will be paid out from the compensation awarded by the court, is capped at 15%.
 In case we don’t successfully win, you won’t pay a dime.

 Generally, if a worker has an employee-employer relationship with the company, They are covered in the event the injury ‘arises out of employment’ and occurs ‘in the duration of employment.’
 Even so, there are exceptional cases stipulated under the law that insurance providers try exploiting to deny benefits.
 They include: